Pineapple Cucumber Smoothie

 Baby Spinach: For smoothies I like to use tender, non-bitter greens.
 You can use any greens you like that blend easily and work well with these other ingredients.
 Some baby kale would work well in addition to (or in place of) spinach here too.

 Fresh Ginger: For best taste, use fresh or frozen ginger.
 You can substitute up to 1/4 teaspoon of ground ginger in its place.

 Almond Milk: Any non-dairy milk will work great in this recipe.
-Use hemp milk or oat milk for a nut-free option.
+Use hemp milk, cashew milk, or oat milk for a nut-free option.

 Coconut milk: I used coconut milk from a can (not coconut beverage) for this recipe, it adds a creamy base and healthy fats to this smoothie.
 For best taste and texture, use full-fat coconut milk instead of light coconut milk.